cheredia19/us-cities-population/README.md

   yAxis="pop_loss"
 />

-Other 98 cities across 29 selected US states expanded from 1,000 to 10,000 people in four years.
+Other 98 areas across 29 selected US states expanded from 1,000 to 10,000 people in four years.
 37.9% of them are in Texas or California, including Arlington (TX), Sacramento, and San Diego (CA).

 <PlotlyBarChart
   data={{